fortio/version/README.md

 Complete example in [sample/simpleMain.go](sample/simpleMain.go)

-See also a tiny library using this one to reduce the repition in main programs: [fortio.org/cli](https://github.com/fortio/cli#cli) package.
+See also a tiny library using this one to reduce the repetition in main programs: [fortio.org/cli](https://github.com/fortio/cli#cli) package.

 Yielding:
 ```shell